LiaScript/docs/README.md

 *******************************************************************************

-But, instead of numbers you can define also more complex option names.
+But, instead of numbers, you can also define more complex option names.
 __There is only one difference, the options that start with numbers, will be plotted in the classroom presentation as distributions, whereby not numbers will be presented as categorical values.__

              {{2}}